remla2024-team14/operation/README.md

 In order for Kubectl to find and use this kubeconfig file, you need to set the environment variable KUBECONFIG to point to this file: `export KUBECONFIG=~/.kube/config`.

-You can verify that Kubectl is accessing the Kubernetes cluster correctly with the following command: `kubectl cluster-info`.
+In vagrant@controller you can now run commands to check kubectl with `kubectl` You can verify that Kubectl is accessing the Kubernetes cluster correctly with the following command: `kubectl cluster-info`.

 ### Testing Connectivity to the Cluster